 The Center is required by statute to de-certify any company that fails to achieve at least 70% of its job target for 2 consecutive years.
-In this case, the Center would notify DOR and DOR could initiate "clawback" procedures to recover the tax value of any award.
+In this case, the Center would notify DOR and DOR could initiate "claw-back" procedures to recover the tax value of any award.
 Companies may also voluntarily terminate their award at any time and return to the Commonwealth any incentives or refunds received.

-Companies may apply annually to the Tax Incentive Program, unless a company has failed to achieve at least 90% of its job target, and in the case of companies awarded the Life Sciences Job Incentive Refundable Credit, failed to create at least 50 net new jobs or 90% of the net new jobs committed in any particular year, whichever is higher.
+Companies may apply annually to the Tax Incentive Program, unless a company has failed to achieve at least 90% of its job target, and in the case of companies awarded the Life Sciences Job Incentive Refundable Credit, failed to create at least 50 net new jobs.
 In that case the company would not be eligible to receive an award until the company is in compliance with past tax incentive agreements.
 In the instance that an awardee has terminated its award with the Center, the awardee is unable to apply to the program for the following year.

-Extension Granted to Tax Incentive Awardee Based on the 2023 Annual Reporting Cycle:
+Extension Granted to Tax Incentive Awardee Based on the 2024 Annual Reporting Cycle:

-The Center, after conducting investigations in keeping with the procedures described above.
+The Center conducted investigations in keeping with the procedures described above.
 The investigation for each company included the following steps: